michami/MBR/README.md

 ## Leveling

 You do not gain stats by leveling.
-If you wish, you may gain weapons at the end of an adventure that act like a background.
+If you wish, you may gain weapons or items at the end of an adventure that act like a background.

 Additional backgrounds can be learned after going on an adventure to get the resources needed to learn a new skill.